prashb94/WebCrawler-/README.md

-# WebCrawler-
+# WebCrawler
-A WebCrawler implementation that uses the Crawler4j libary.
+A WebCrawler that uses the Crawler4j libary.
 Set your crawldepth and maxpages in BasicCrawlController.

 Crawls a webpage and neatly stores the results into a database (mySQl).